aseem2625/SpaceBaby/README.md

 An awesome and originally thought, a SpaceBaby game for corona venturesity.com hackathon
 - Game Prototyping done for CORONA "Game Warriors" hackathon-venturesity.com
 - Author: Aseem Gupta (Team Name: WhiteShadow).
+(In case you want to check prototype done for the same hackathon, [Space-Dash](https://github.com/aseem2625/Space-Dash))

 ----------------------
 #Hackathon Deliverables and some screenshots: